-indicators measure how the environmental or social What sustainability indicators are used to measure the attainment of each of the environmental or social characteristics promoted by this financial product?
+What sustainability indicators are used to measure the attainment of each of the environmental or social characteristics promoted by this financial product?

-characteristics promoted by the financial product are attained.
 The sustainability indicator used is the ESG score of the Sub-Fund that is measured against the ESG score of the Investment Universe.